New IC Forming in TN

 Like I said in an earlier post, I tried to find a community I could fit into, but couldn’t, so I went back to the drawing board to design a community that I can love.
 Libertarian, Voluntaryist, Agoran, Permacultural/Regenerative Ag, in a temperate climate (zone 6-7), and with as few rules and restrictions as possible.
 A place where members can be free to live as they choose so long as they respect the rights of other members to do the same.
 No bosses or dictators but each person voluntarily working with other members to develop the community’s infrastructure and resources.
 On any given project, the most skilled person will supervise the team, e.g., if we are building a solar array, an electrician should be in charge, not an herbalist.
 Likewise, the herbalist might be the best team leader for a hoophouse project.
 Community manager and other leaders would be elected periodically from the best qualified members, not necessarily the largest investors.

 I’m making progress on starting the new permaculture community.
-I have a 175 acre property under contract in south-central TN, and have found several like-minded people to team up with.
+I have made the down payment on a 175 acre property in south-central TN, and have found several like-minded people to team up with.
 We should close by the end of June, and I’ll be moving there from Maine immediately to start building temporary housing and hopefully get started on a garden though it will be too late for spring planting, so I’ll have to limit it to heat tolerant plants initially.
 Others will be moving later in the summer and fall.
 And I’m still communicating with a few who haven’t committed yet.

 I’m getting excited and eager to start working with the land, farm animals, and people of all ages who want to build something sustainable.
 Anyone interested can reach me at farm@corylayne.com.